Tempurturtul/junior-dev/README.md

 - About section to provide insight into my background.
 - Blog to share my confused ramblings.

-Built with simple unminified HTML, CSS, and JavaScript for your source viewing pleasure.
+Built with clean and simple HTML, CSS, and JavaScript.